Waterford Whispers News: History

 The website originated from a Facebook page set up in June 2009 by Tipperary-native Colm Williamson, who became unemployed after moving from Dublin to Tramore in Waterford just before the Irish economic downturn.
 Williamson chose the name as a reference to the game Chinese whispers.

 In 2014, the Irish Times called Waterford Whispers News "Ireland's answer to The Onion".

 Since 2014, Waterford Whispers News has published selections of their best stories, plus new material, in an annual year book.

 In a 2014 interview with the Irish Independent, Williamson noted how strict Irish libel laws are compared to those in the United States.

 In 2015, when discussing the Denis O'Brien article, Williamson noted that unlike physical newspapers, purely online sites have the ability to take down a story when issued with a "cease and desist" notice from a law firm.

 In October 2018, Williamson said WWN had three writers (including Williamson), the original IT developer McCabe, and was still based in Tramore.

 Since October 2018, WWN has branched out from a solely online format into a tour of live performances in Ireland.

 For New Year's Eve 2020, WWN produced a 23-second comedy sketch for RTÉ, in which it portrayed God as a rapist who impregnated a Middle Eastern immigrant.
-The sketch earned 1,000 complaints and condemnation from Ireland's Catholic primate, Eamon Martin.
+The sketch earned more than 1,000 complaints and condemnation from Ireland's Catholic primate, Eamon Martin.
 RTÉ apologised for the content.
 The channel stated that the sketch violated its own broadcast guidelines on causing undue offence to religious groups.